imcjp/VFL4RR/README.md

-# Efficient Vertical Federated Learning Method for Ridge Regression of Large-Scale Samples via Least-Squares Solution
+## Code for Efficient Vertical Federated Learning Method for Ridge Regression of Large-Scale Samples via Least-Squares Solution

 The project is the code for the paper "Efficient Vertical Federated Learning Method for Ridge Regression of Large-Scale Samples via Least-Squares Solution".